-If you like to travel, include Portugal in your plans.
+Horse riders if you like to travel, include Portugal in your horse riding holiday plans.
 Besides the breath-taking landscapes you can enjoy in safety, you will find nice, welcoming people who will make your trip unforgettable.
 For a small country, Portugal has a diversity of landscapes that lie within a short distance of each other, so that your stay will never be monotonous.
 You will be able to travel between mountain landscapes and beaches, or from peaceful plains extending as far as the eye can see to the bustle of the cities in a short space of time, meaning that you can make the best use of your time here.

 All of this without the need to be overly concerned about your safety, seeing that in 2017 Portugal was considered the 3rd most peaceful country in the world, according to the Global Peace Index.
 If you don’t know Portuguese and you need directions, be assured that there won’t be a problem, seeing that most Portuguese speak English and even other languages.
 But if you can’t find anyone who speaks a foreign language, you can be sure that help will come, even if it’s by mime and gestures…the Portuguese always try their best to help any foreigner in a difficult situation.
 And if you’re accustomed to using technology to find the information you need, you won’t have any problems either, because there is good network coverage throughout the country, with many zones of free Wi-fi.